ianmiell/shutit/README.md

 It was originally written to manage complex Docker builds, but is a now general-purpose automation tool that supports bash, Docker, Vagrant, ssh and arbitrary build contexts.

+ShutIt can also be used as an educational tool, as it can produce videos of demos, capture reproducible steps required to set environments up, and even challenge you to get the right output (see [grep-scales](https://github.com/ianmiell/grep-scales)).

 If you want to know more about Docker, see the [official site](https://www.docker.com/) or take a look at the book by the creators of ShutIt - [Docker in Practice](http://docker-in-practice.github.io/).

-ShutIt is also an educational tool, as it can produce videos of demos, capture reproducible steps required to set environments up, and even challenge you to get the right output (see [grep-scales](https://github.com/ianmiell/grep-scales)).

 Really Quick Overview
 =====================